quezadasubiabre/face-detector-fight-club/README.md

 This facial recognition system detects the faces of **Brad Pitt** and **Edward Norton**, main characters on Fight Club movie.

 In each frame are detected the faces and is shown a real time bar plot.
-This is ran on a [clip of the movie](https://www.youtube.com/watch?v=CWRTqMGvdpc) and the output is [here](https://youtu.be/WEfk_Zbcqa0).
+This was ran on a [clip of the movie](https://www.youtube.com/watch?v=CWRTqMGvdpc) and the output is [here](https://youtu.be/WEfk_Zbcqa0).